gardener/sow/README.md

 - `-A`: `deploy`and `delete` work on all active components
 - `-x`: enables trace mode
 - `-v`: enables verbose mode

+`sow help` prints a complete list of commands with sub sub options.

 ### Plugins